 - 1 (28-ounce) can whole peeled plum tomatoes, drained and medium-diced

-- 1 tablespoons minced seeded jalapeño peppers (2 peppers)
+- 1 tablespoon minced seeded jalapeño peppers (2 peppers)

 - 1 tablespoon minced garlic (3 cloves)